-- Breakup Song: "Settle for a Slowdown".
+- "Settle for a Slowdown".
 She's leaving him in her car.
 He says, "I'm not asking you to turn back around / But I'd settle for a slowdown."

-- Distracted by the Sexy: "I was thinkin' 'bout a little white tank top sittin' right there in the middle by me" is a line in the chorus to "What Was I Thinkin'".
+- Distracted by the Sexy: The narrator in "What Was I Thinkin'" repeatedly asks himself the titular question about his crazy night out with a girl.
+His conclusion: "I was thinkin' 'bout a little white tank top sittin' right there in the middle by me..."

-- In The Style Of: "Lot of Leavin' Left to Do" is in the style of Waylon Jennings.
+- In the Style of...: "Lot of Leavin' Left to Do" is clearly in the style of Waylon Jennings.

-- Intercourse with You: "I Wanna Make You Close Your Eyes".
+- Intercourse with You: "Come a Little Closer", "I Wanna Make You Close Your Eyes", and "Black".

 - Let X Be the Unknown: Jim Beavers, co-writer of "How Am I Doin'" (and brother of songwriter-producer Brett Beavers), credited himself as "Writer X" on the song.

-- Lyrical Dissonance: For a party song, "Am I the Only One" is rather… lethargic sounding.
+- For a party song, "Am I the Only One" is rather lethargic sounding.

-- New Sound Album: Up on the Ridge was not only a radical departure into bluegrass, but also his only one produced by Jon Randall instead of Brett Beavers.
+- New Sound Album: Up on the Ridge was not only a radical departure into bluegrass, but also his first one not produced by Brett Beavers.
+(It was produced by Jon Randall instead.)
+He returned to Beavers for Home, but then switched to Ross Copperman for Riser (with Jaren Johnston of The Cadillac Three co-producing "Back Porch") and Black.
+Randall returned to co-produce with Copperman on The Mountain.

-- Shout-Out: "Free and Easy (Down the Road I Go)" name-drops Cross Canadian Ragweed.
+- Rhyming with Itself: The last verse of "Free and Easy (Down the Road I Go)" rhymes "go" with the title.

-- Studio Chatter: At the end of "How Am I Doin'", a musician says "You feelin' better, big guy?" and Dierks responds, "Uh, not really, dude."
+- At the end of "How Am I Doin'", a musician says "You feelin' better, big guy?" and Dierks responds, "Uh, not really, dude."

 - "Train Travelin" ends with Dierks and the Del McCoury Band laughing about the song.